 Puzzle Toys, Treat Dispensing Toys and Work-to-Eat Toys

-Instead of giving your dog a short-lasting bowl full of tasty kibble, provide him with a toy that requires thinking and maneuvering to get the kibble out.
+Instead of giving your dog a short-lasting bowl full of tasty kibble, provide them with a toy that requires thinking and maneuvering to get the kibble out.
 There are many toys like these.
-They help your dog use his brain and stay mentally stimulated while eating.
-Therefore, your dog will get mentally tired without even noticing, and even have fun doing it.
+They help your dog use their brain and stay mentally stimulated while eating.
+Your dog will get mentally tired without even noticing, and even have fun doing it.

 Play the Shell Game